nicobarray/use-posed-wave/README.md

 - [ ] Make the initial delay optional
 - [ ] Return the path component only (without the pose string)
 - [ ] Make the wave orientation dynamic (vertical, horizontal)
+- [ ] Make it update on "amplitude" change

 ## Related